dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 ## Fruit Example

-It is smiple example which can show fruit image when the user clicks the fruit named button.
+It is smiple example which can show fruit image when the user clicks button of fruits.

 <img src="/images/reactorkitexample/reactorkit3.png" width="300" height="600">

-When the user clicks the orange, then reactor immediatly changes the state as __'loading'__ until downloading image(In this example, it just give 500 miliseconds time delay).
+When the user clicks the orange, then reactor immediatly changes the state as __'loading'__ during downloading image(In this example, it just give 500 miliseconds time delay).

 <img src="/images/reactorkitexample/reactorkit2.png" width="300" height="600">

- If image finished to download image, then state changed to 'orange' and view will show the orange image.
+ If app finished to download image, then state changed to 'orange', and view will show the orange image.

 <img src="/images/reactorkitexample/reactorkit1.png" width="300" height="600">